kvarak/dnd/docs/_Classes/feyblood.md

 |11-12| Your size and stature grow to that of a brute of monstrous proportions, and hair grows all over your body.
 Until your next long rest, your strength is increased by 4, but Dexterity is reduced by 4.
 |13-14| You cast *entangle* centered upon yourself.
 This effect lasts 1 minute and does not require concentration.
 |15-16| For the next minute, you regain 5 hit points at the start of each of your turns.
-|17-18| A misty rain begins falling around you in a 30' radius.
+|17-18| A misty rain begins falling around you in a 30 ft radius.
 A creature that starts their turn within the rain regenerates 2d4 hit points.
 |19-20| A magical veil of shifting patterns and lights covers you.
 For the next minute you have disadvantage on checks to stay hidden.
 |21-22| You cast *sleep* as a 5th-level spell.
-|23-24| Each creature within 30 feet of you becomes invisible for the next minute.
+|23-24| Each creature within 30 ft of you becomes invisible for the next minute.
 The invisibility ends on a creature when it attacks or casts a spell.
 |25-26| You cast *grease* centered on yourself.
 Whoopsie!
 |27-28| Until the end of your next round, roll all of your D20's as 1d2.
 If it's a 1, you rolled a 1.
 If it's a 2, you rolled a 20.
-|29-30| You teleport up to 60 feet to an unoccupied space of your choice that you can see.
+|29-30| You teleport up to 60 ft to an unoccupied space of your choice that you can see.
 |31-32| You are transformed into a potted plant until the start of your next turn.
 While a plant, you are incapacitated and have vulnerability to all damage.
-If you drop to 0 hit points, the pot shatters, and your form reverts.
+If you drop to 0 hit points, the pot shatters and your form reverts.
 |33-34| Power courses through your veins as you grip a pulsing string of nether in your hand.
 Maximize your next damaging spell within the next 1 minute.
-|35-36| For the next minute, you, and any object or creature you touch is affected as though by the *faerie fire* spell.
+|35-36| For the next minute, you and any object or creature you touch is affected as though by the *faerie fire* spell.
 |37-38 | Flip a coin!
 If Heads then your Charisma score changes to 20, otherwise your Charisma score becomes a 3 (eww).
 It reverts back after 1 minute.
 |39-40| All buttons, clasps, bows, knots and similar devises you wear immediately come undone.
 |41-42| A spectral shield hovers near you for the next minute, granting you a +2 bonus to AC and immunity to magic missiles.
 |43-44| You cast *fog cloud* centered on yourself.
 |45-46 | You can’t speak for the next minute.
 Whenever you try, pink bubbles float out of your mouth with written text floating inside them.
 When you pop the bubbles the words are released!
-|47-48| Up to three creatures you choose within 30 feet of you take Xd10 lightning damage.
+|47-48| Up to three creatures you choose within 30 ft of you take Xd10 lightning damage.
 X is equal to the highest level of spell you are able to cast.
 |49-50| Your skin turns a vibrant shade of blue and a glowing halo floats above your head for 24 hours.
-The halo emits light in a 5 foot radius.
+The halo emits light in a 5 ft radius.
 |51-52| Whoa, why does everything have such big teeth?
 You are frightened by the nearest creature to you at the start of your turn for the next 5 turns.
 |53-54| Ultimate cosmic power!
-Each creature within 30 feet of you takes Xd10 necrotic damage.
+Each creature within 30 ft of you takes Xd10 necrotic damage.
 You regain hit points equal to the damage dealt.
 X is equal to your Spark.
-Any excess become temp hit points that persist for 1 hour.
+Any excess become temporary hit points that persist for 1 hour.
 |55-56| You summon an invisible humanoid that tells amazing jokes.
 Only you can see or hear it.
-|57-58| A 15 foot cone of cold explodes out in front of you dealing 2d8 cold damage and slows targets by 10 feet until the end of their next turn.
+|57-58| A 15 ft cone of cold explodes out in front of you dealing 2d8 cold damage and slows targets by 10 ft until the end of their next turn.
 |59-60| A small cloud appears above your head and drizzles a cold rain on your parade.
 The pesky thing sticks around for 10 minutes.
 |61-70| A "real" wild surge occurs.
 Roll a d1000 on the Wild surge table.
 |71-72| You are surrounded by faint, ethereal music for the next minute, tiny violins float in the air about you.
 During this time you gain advantage on all spell saving throws.
-|73-74| You summon a thin green fog that fills a 60 foot area and stinks horribly.
+|73-74| You summon a thin green fog that fills a 60 ft radius area and stinks horribly.
 It leaves a bad taste in your mouth too.
 |75-76| You cast polymorph on yourself.
 If you fail the saving throw you become a rabbit for the spell's duration.
 |77-78| Grass, flowers and strange plants sprout wherever you step for the next minute.
 Roll 1d4 and find that many magical goodberries ready for harvest.
 |79-80| Small bugs keep finding their way up your pants leg and into your shirt.
 They pinch and make you unable to rest easily for the next 24 hours no matter how many times you bathe.
 |81-82| Your feet feel impossibly heavy; as a matter of fact they turned to stone!
 Speed is halved for 1 minute.
 |83-84| For the next minute your speed doubles and you gain an extra action every turn, but you must make a successful DC 12 Dexterity check for every action you take or you fumble it.
 You’re just too fast and jittery to properly control your movements!
 |85-86| BOOOM!
-Each creature within 30 feet of you takes 1d10 thunder damage.
+Each creature within 30 ft of you takes 1d10 thunder damage.
 You become resistant to thunder damage for the next minute.
-|87-88| All lights, even magical, within 30 feet of you are extinguished as a gust of primal wind surrounds you momentarily, small dust flurries dance nearby for the next minute.
+|87-88| All lights, even magical, within 30 ft of you are extinguished as a gust of primal wind surrounds you momentarily, small dust flurries dance nearby for the next minute.
 |89-90| You become invisible for the next minute.
 During that time, other creatures can’t hear you.
 The invisibility ends if you attack or cast a spell.
-|91-92| Illusory dragonflies and flower petals flutter in the air within 10 feet of you for the next minute.
+|91-92| Illusory dragonflies and flower petals flutter in the air within 10 ft of you for the next minute.
 |93-94| Your voice booms to 5 times its normal volume, including your breathing.
 You annoy people nearby and gain disadvantage on stealth checks for the next 10 minutes.
 |95-96| If you die within the next minute, you immediately come back to life as if by the (1-*reincarnate*, 2-*resurrection*) spell.
 |97-98| You cast *mirror image*.